-6 Department of Health.
-National Service Framework for Long Term Neurological Conditions.
-(2005) Available at www.gov.uk/government/publications/quality-standards-for-supporting-people-with-long-term-condition

-1, 4, 5 and 7 have been highlighted as important when considering the needs of people with long term conditions.
+The National Service Framework for Long Term Neurological Conditions (NSF LTNC)6 is a key tool for delivering the government's strategy to support people with long term conditions such as Parkinson's.
+In particular, aspects of the quality requirements 1, 4, 5 and 7 have been highlighted as important when considering the needs of people with long term conditions.